top of page

 Extras 3

-The NC Baseball Museum is located down the third baseline of the ballpark and offers a collection of material that includes jerseys, photographs, equipment, and other memorabilia.
-The museum highlights the seven men from the state who are enshrined in Cooperstown: Catfish Hunter, Jim Perry, and Hoyt Wilhelm to name a few.
+The North Carolina Baseball Museum is located down the third baseline of the ballpark and offers a collection of material that includes jerseys, photographs, equipment, and other memorabilia.
+The museum highlights some of the players from the state who are enshrined in Cooperstown including Catfish Hunter, Jim Perry, and Hoyt Wilhelm Admission is free with your game ticket.

 Final Thoughts